JulianHysi/personal-blog/README.md

 ### Setting up the virtual environment and dependencies:
 1. install Anaconda and verify it works (see Anaconda docs if you don't know how)
-2. clone the repo locally and cd to it's folder
+2. clone the repo locally and cd to its folder
 3. hit `conda env create -f environment.yaml --name env_name` to create the virtual environment
 4. hit `conda activate env_name` to activate the virtual environment
 5. while the environment is activated, hit `conda list` to verify the dependencies have indeed been installed